Clarifai/old-docs/advanced-predict.md

 ### Maximum Concepts

 Setting the max concepts parameter will customize how many concepts and their corresponding probability scores the predict endpoint will return.
 If not specified, the predict endpoint will return the top 20 concepts.
 You can currently set the max concepts parameter to any number in the range: [1-200].
-If your use case requires more concepts, please contact <a href="mailto:support@clarifai.com">Support</a>.
+If your use case requires more concepts, please contact [Support](mailto:support@clarifai.com).